-Like Turkey, it was one of my great journeys – it’s exotic, it’s cultural, and it has a long, rich history.
+For example, Turkey was one of my greatest journeys – it’s exotic, it’s cultural, and it has a long, rich history.
 The country’s intercontinental presence makes it interesting and diverse.
-I have written about the Cotton Castle and the Salt flat – How about some man-made heritage sites on the West Coast?
+I have written about the Cotton Castle and the Salt flat, and I have also covered Istanbul and Cappadocia later – How about some man-made heritage sites in the Aegean region?

 I supposed many would have heard about the Greek mythology of Troy and the famous Trojan War.
 The war was a ten-year conflict that Greek warriors laid siege to Troy.
-The most famous part of the story was the Greeks built a large hollow horse out of wood and soldiers were hiding in the horse to get through the gates of Troy.
-Once they were into Troy, the Greeks set fire to the city and defeated the Trojans.
+The most famous part of the story was the cunning trick by the Greeks who built a large hollow horse out of wood and soldiers were hiding in the horse to get through the gates of Troy.
+Once they were in Troy, the Greeks set fire to the city and defeated the Trojans.

 Walking past some of the walls of Troy (VII), there was a wooden horse at the entrance of the site; obviously, it was merely a decoration, but it was effective and successful to remind visitors about the history and story of the Trojan War!

 Ayvalık and Cunda

 The seaside town is a great pitstop for staying and enjoy some breakfast with the view of the ocean as you move on to your next stop to Pergamon.
 It’s an ancient Aeolian port-town and it’s filled with prehistoric buildings and charming hostels.
 Heading south, the Cunda Island is used to be a Greek colony, turning a quiet and cozy seaide resort with harbour under the backdrop of an old European town.

 I like the Pergamon.
 Pergamon was a rich and powerful ancient Greek city in Aeolis, and it was the capital of the Kingdom of Pergamon during the Hellenistic period under the Attalid dynasty in 281–133 BC (more than 2000 years ago!).